-Do restrictions apply to the transferability of securities acquired in a private placing?
+10 Do restrictions apply to the transferability of securities acquired in a private placing?
 And are any mechanisms used to enhance the liquidity of securities sold in a private placing?

-There are transfer restrictions on the securities acquired in a private placement to the effect that the securities offered in a QII limited placement or a professional investors limited placement can only be transferred to QIIs or professional investors, as the case may be, and the securities offered in a small number placement must not be transferred to another, other than as a whole (unless the total number of bond certificates in the placement is less than 50 and cannot be further divided).
+There are transfer restrictions on the securities acquired in a private placement to the effect that the securities offered in a qualified institutional investor (QII) limited placement or a professional investors limited placement can only be transferred to QIIs or professional investors, as the case may be, and the securities offered in a small number placement must not be transferred to another, other than as a whole (unless the total number of bond certificates in the placement is less than 50 and cannot be further divided).
 Shares offered in a small number placement or clause II securities are not subject to any transfer restriction.
-Similar restrictions are applicable to private placements in a secondary offering under the 2010 FIEL amendment.
+Similar restrictions are applicable to private placements in a secondary offering under the 2010 Financial Instruments and Exchange Act (FIEA) amendment.

 There was no mechanism to enhance the liquidity of securities sold in a private placement.
-However, upon the recent amendment to the FIEL, which aimed to create securities exchanges solely for professional investors, securities placed in a professional investors limited placement can be traded on such exchanges.
+However, upon the recent amendment to the FIEA, which aimed to create securities exchanges solely for professional investors, securities placed in a professional investors limited placement can be traded on such exchanges.
 At present, the Tokyo Stock Exchange operates the Tokyo Pro Market for professional investors in equity securities and the Tokyo Pro-bond Market for professional investors in debt securities.